Bel and the Dragon: The dragon

 According to the brief companion narrative of the dragon (Daniel 14:23–30), "there was a great dragon which the Babylonians revered".
 Some time after the temple's condemnation the Babylonians worship the dragon.
 The king says that, unlike Bel, the dragon is a clear example of a live animal.
 Daniel promises to slay the dragon without the aid of a sword, and does so by baking pitch, fat, and hair (trichas) to make cakes (mazas, barley-cakes) that cause the dragon to burst open upon consumption.
-In other variants, other ingredients serve the purpose: in a form known to the Midrash, straw was fed in which nails were hidden, or skins of camels were filled with hot coals.
+In other variants, other ingredients serve the purpose: in a form known to the Midrash, the dragon was fed straw in which nails were hidden, or camel skins filled with hot coals.
 A similar story occurs in the Persian poet Ferdowsi's Shahnameh, where Alexander the Great, or "Iskandar", kills a dragon by feeding it cow hides stuffed with poison and tar.

 Earlier scholarship has suggested a parallel between this text and the contest between Marduk and Tiamat in Mesopotamian mythology, where the winds controlled by Marduk burst Tiamat open and barley-cake plays the same role as the wind.
 However, David DeSilva (2018) casts doubt on this reading.